thewuhxyz/barn/README.md

 - `image_url` : image url for the project.: https://some.image.png
 - `discussion` : url to where discussion is happening.
 Recommended to use Github discussion associated with the project
 - `objectives` : Item-able objectives to achieve with the project
-- `website`: the project’s website. example: https://OpenFunds.thewuh.xyz
+- `website`: the project’s website. example: https://OpenGrants.thewuh.xyz
 - `github`: the GitHub repo name of the project.
 NOT the full url. e.g: thewuhxyz/barn
 - `twitter`: the twitter username of the user.
-NOT the full url e.g OpenFundsonsol
+NOT the full url e.g OpenGrantsonsol
 - `additional_info` : Any additional info

 <br/>